sweet0516/DADF/README.md

 # DADF
 Source code for "SecureSemantics: Dynamic Adversarial Defense Framework for Semantic Communications," a paper submitted to the IEEE Wireless Communications and Networking Conference (WCNC) 2025.
+The submission ID for this paper is 1571070621.

 ## Environments
 > python: 3.8.19<br>